Postpartum Daytime Support

 • If budget allows, we recommend 6–8 weeks of daytime support to help you through early milestones—like hormonal shifts, fussy periods, partner going back to work and establishing sleep rhythms.

-• Daytime visits start at 3 hours, with a minimum of 18 hours per doula.
-Rates range from $40–$75/hr, depending on experience.
+• Daytime visits start at 3 hours, with a minimum of 20 hours per doula (a 2hr prenatal session is highly recommended).
+Rates range between $45–$85/hr, depending on experience level and credentials.

-• Doulas aren’t able to commit to visits on particular days of the week or times of day and schedule week to week for flexibility, as they also attend births and prioritize families needing immediate support.
+• Doulas typically don’t commit in advance to visits on particular days of the week or times of day and they schedule week to week for flexibility, as they also attend births and prioritize families needing immediate support.

-• We also suggest a 2-hour prenatal session to tour your space and create a personalized postpartum plan with your doula.
+• We highly encourage a 2-hour prenatal session to have the doula tour your space, give advice on baby items and create a personalized postpartum plan with you.

 • All doulas are background-checked and up to date on Tdap.